Avoid These 3 Common Mistakes in Your Organization’s Diversity & Inclusion Efforts

 The emphasis on individual responsibility often continues when organizations introduce well-intentioned measures to foster greater diversity & inclusion.
 Individuals who are part of dominant groups or who hold positions of power and influence are charged with learning and implementing changes.
 “Diverse” individuals are often put in the spotlight or expected to help their colleagues get it right.
 On any given day, an employee may be working with a willing ally, compliant colleague, or resistant co-worker.

 But by leaning too heavily on individuals without developing organizational processes and practices, decisions are inconsistent, and people remain wary, or even demoralized.
-Progress is slow, and the positive impact of diversity in the workplace falls short of expectations.
+Progress is slow, and the realization of a more diverse workplace falls short of expectations.

 Fast-Forward Your Diversity & Inclusion Efforts With EDI